TULiberalArts/Economics/pages/resources.md

 Think an economics degree from Temple University might be right for you but aren’t quite ready to apply yet?
 Take a look at our working paper series, the [Center for Competitive Governments](#center-for-competitive-governments), [economic data websites](#econoimic-data-websites-and-more), available [opportunities and compensation in the field](#field-tarting-pay-and-median-mid-career-pay) and find out how you can [support the Department of Economics](#support-the-department-of-economics).

 ## Working Paper Series
-The economics department has maintained a working paper series since 2010.
+The Economics Department has maintained a working paper series since 2010.
 Papers in the series are authored or coauthored by department faculty and graduate students.
 Follow the link to view [the working paper series](https://econpapers.repec.org/paper/temwpaper/).

 ![US Flag]({{site.baseurl}}/media/resized Econ american-flag.png){:.responsive-img .img-right}
 ## Center for Competitive Governments
-The [Center for Competitive Government](http://www.fox.temple.edu/cms_research/institutes-and-centers/center-for-competitive-government-2/) (formerly the Privatization Research Center) deals with description, evaluation and planning of innovations by government.
+The [Center for Competitive Government](http://www.fox.temple.edu/cms_research/institutes-and-centers/center-for-competitive-government-2/) (formerly the Privatization Research Center) deals with description, evaluation and planning of innovations by the government.

 ## Economic Data Websites and More
-The folloing [pdf](https://liberalarts.temple.edu/sites/liberalarts/files/Economics%20Resources_%20Student%20Links.pdf) provides lists of links to websites that houses economic data and research that may be of interest.
+The following [PDF](https://liberalarts.temple.edu/sites/liberalarts/files/Economics%20Resources_%20Student%20Links.pdf) provides lists of links to websites that house economic data and research that may be of interest.

 ## Opportunities and Compensation in Economics

 ### Earnings of Economics Majors in Perspective
 Your undergraduate major has a huge influence on your career.
-Our faculty member Douglas Webber has recently published research on the earnings of about 80 different college majors.
-The following two links present in PDF form estimates of the median, 25th percentile, and 75th percentile earnings of people who have earned these majors.
-One table presents these statistics for people who receive a Bachelor’s degree but do not ever get a graduate degree of any type, and the other table includes everyone.
-At the bottom of each of these tables there is a short description of the method and the sample behind the table as well as a link to the paper by Dr. Webber.

-Also, data from the 2010 U.S. Census tells us that Economics majors have some of the best compensated careers.
-The table below shows a comparison of compensation data for a few selected majors, to put this claim in perspective.
-The data comes from the digital edition of the Wall Street Journal, November 14, 2011, and it is based on the report [What’s it Worth](http://cew.georgetown.edu/whatsitworth) by the Georgetown University Center on Education and the Workforce.
+Associate Professor [Douglas Webber](https://liberalarts.temple.edu/academics/faculty/webber-douglas) has recently published research on the earnings of about 80 different college majors.
+Data from the 2010 U.S. Census tells us that economics majors have some of the best compensated careers.
+The table below shows a comparison of compensation data for a few selected majors to put this claim in perspective.
+The data comes from the Wall Street Journal and is based on the report [What’s it Worth](http://cew.georgetown.edu/whatsitworth) by the Georgetown University Center on Education and the Workforce.

-Major field Unemployment, 1st 25% earnings, Median earnings, Top 75% earnings.
+Major field unemployment, first 25% earnings, median earnings, top 75% earnings.

 - Computer science: 5.6%	$50,000	$77,000	$102,000
 - ECONOMICS: 6.3%	$42,000	$69,000	$108,000